 Virtual Dispute Resolution to Move Matters Forward

-JSS Barristers is offering arbitration and mediation services with our easy-to-use video and teleconferencing solutions.
-Our systems offer a secure way for your matters to be handled and, in this time of social distancing, the safest way for matters to be resolved.
+JSS Barristers offers virtual arbitration and mediation services with our easy-to-use video and teleconferencing solutions.
+Our space and resources are also available in person, for those who wish to do so.
+Our systems offer a secure way for your matters to be handled and, in this time of precaution, the safest way for matters to be resolved.

 Virtual Arbitration and Referee Processes